skhetarpal/fMRI_Classification_Analysis/README.md

 # Visual Cortex ML
-A machine learning analysis of fMRI data to detect visual domains in the Inferior Temporal Cortex.
+I apply machine learning based multivoxel pattern analysis to fMRI data in order to understand the development of visual domains in the macaque Inferior Temporal Cortex.

 ## PROJECT ABSTRACT